-(6 Meetings; 6 Executive Sessions in fiscal year 2021) Cynthia T. Jamison (Chair) Quincy L. Allen Wendy L. Schoppert David M. Szymanski Oversees the financial reporting process, including the integrity of our financial statements, compliance with legal and regulatory requirements and our Code of Ethical Behavior, and the independence and performance of our internal and external auditors.
-Oversees the work of the independent registered public All members are financially literate and independent under the applicable Nasdaq and SEC requirements Mmes.
-Jamison and Schoppert have been determined to be audit committee financial experts under the definitions provided by the SEC No member serves on the audit committee of more than three public boards accounting firm (including appointment and compensation).
-Reviews the annual audited financial statements and quarterly financial information with management and the independent registered public accounting firm.
-Reviews with management the Company's major financial risk exposures and the steps management has taken to monitor and control the exposures, including the Company's risk assessment and business risk management process and policies.
-Conducts an annual risk assessment (jointly with the Compensation & Talent Committee) of the Company's compensation policies and practices.
-Oversees the Company's internal audit function, including its audit scope and plan, and reviews the systems of internal controls.
-Reviews the scope and planning of the annual audit with both the independent registered public accounting firm and internal auditors.
-Reviews the findings and recommendations of both internal auditors and the independent registered public accounting firm and management's response to those recommendations.
-Reviews policies and procedures with respect to officers' expense accounts and perquisites, including their use of Reviews the Company's controls and procedures over ESG disclosures, including related data and metrics, and legislative and regulatory developments, including changes to the SEC's rules and regulations, affecting ESG disclosures within the financial reporting framework.
+- Oversees the financial reporting process, including the integrity of our financial statements, compliance with legal and regulatory requirements and our Code of Ethical Behavior, and the independence and performance of our internal and external auditors. - Oversees the work of the independent registered public accounting firm (including appointment and compensation). - Reviews the annual audited financial statements and quarterly financial information with management and the independent registered public accounting firm. - Reviews with management the Company's major financial risk exposures and the steps management has taken to monitor and control the exposures, including the Company's risk assessment and business risk management process and policies. - Conducts an annual risk assessment (jointly with the Compensation & Talent Committee) of the Company's compensation policies and practices. - Oversees the Company's internal audit function, including its audit scope and plan, and reviews the systems of internal controls. - Reviews the scope and planning of the annual audit with both the independent registered public accounting firm and internal auditors. - Reviews the findings and recommendations of both internal auditors and the independent registered public accounting firm and management's response to those recommendations. - Reviews policies and procedures with respect to officers' expense accounts and perquisites, including their use of corporate assets. - Reviews the Company's controls and procedures over ESG disclosures, including related data and metrics, and legislative and regulatory developments, including changes to the SEC's rules and regulations, affecting ESG disclosures within the financial reporting framework.